Hay Post Office: Hay Post Office

 In 1869 Middleton was promoted to a position in Wagga and was replaced by E. D. Scott as Post and Telegraph Master.
 Scott received an assistant in 1870 after complaining to the Post Master General that his duties as post and telegraph master were too much for one person.
 Scott was responsible for repairing damaged telegraph lines in the district and would often be called away from the Post Office, leaving his wife in charge of the Post Office and the telegraph office closed.
 Scott was granted £25 per annum to pay for an assistant, but left the job soon after being replaced by W. H. Hilliard, who in turn was replaced in December 1870 by R. S. Arnott.

 During the late nineteenth century, Hay was developing as an important centre for the Riverina.
 The improvements to community services were a direct result of this economic and population growth.
-In 1876 the Government Savings Bank opened a branch in the Hay Post Office, and it was recommended that a new Post and Telegraph office be erected.
+In 1876 the Government Savings Bank opened a branch in the Hay Post Office, and it was recommended that a new post and telegraph office be erected.
 The following year, a postal inspector visited Hay and recommended that a new building be erected in Moppett Street at the rear of the Court House.
 The Hay Council rejected this site in August 1878 as being too isolated, with a site in Lachlan Street being suggested instead.
 Meanwhile, extensions had been made to the old building.

 The site that the Council proposed was the site of the existing post and telegraph office.
-Adjacent to this site was the former Hay lock-up that was being replaced by a new gaol (Hay Gaol), then in the course of construction.
+Adjacent to this site was the former Hay lock-up that was being replaced by a Hay Gaol, then in the course of construction.
 It was this site that was decided on for the new office.
 Tenders were called and early in 1881 the tender of E. Noble & Co. was adopted for erection of the new building at an estimated cost of £3,030.
-Designed by Colonial Architect James Barnet, the new Post & Telegraph building was completed and occupied by 18 December 1882.
+Designed by Colonial Architect James Barnet, the new post and telegraph building was completed and occupied by 18 December 1882.
 An iron-rail fence and stabling were added a couple of years later.

 In 1890 a clock, which had been removed from the Bathurst Post Office, was placed on the balcony.
 This clock proved unreliable and it was decided to erect a clock tower to house a new clock.
 In July 1901 the clock tower was completed with a new four dial clock and hour bell installed at a total cost of £495.
 The design of the clock tower was possibly undertaken by the NSW Government Architect's Office under Walter Liberty Vernon.
 A local watchmaker, Mr Hardingham, was given the contract to wind and regulate the clock for £8 per annum.